-“The handmade Heidinga saxophone neck not only improves the sound of my own horn.
+“The Heidinga saxophone neck not only improves the sound of my own horn.
 It makes other instruments sound better as well.
 I tried it on my Selmer Mark VI and the difference is just unbelievable.”

 Candy Dulfer

-Over the years, I kept trying to understand it, to capture it in my own work.
-First in building complete saxophones,
+Over the years, I kept trying to understand where that special quality comes from and how it could be captured in my own work.
+First in building complete saxophones, and now more specifically, in the neck.”

 — Friso Heidinga